If you donate a kidney, you’ll save a life — but will you put your life insurance at risk?

-And what’s really ominous.
-According to what The New York Times wrote back in 2012, in 2006, a study conducted by NATCO, the Organization for Transplant Professionals, an advocacy organization for transplant professions concluded that as many as 39 percent of eligible donors decided not to donate because they were afraid of future insurance problems.
+And what’s really ominous… According to what The New York Times wrote back in 2012, a 2006 study conducted by NATCO, an advocacy organization for transplant professions, concluded that as many as 39 percent of eligible donors decided not to donate because they were afraid of future insurance problems.
 The survey information that NATCO put out doesn’t say, but my guess is that people were probably more afraid of health insurance problems than life insurance, but either way, that’s troubling.

 And I admit, I initially thought that maybe the media was making too much out of this because I imagined that most donors were older people with families who likely had life insurance.
-But Zimmerman says that last year, there were about 6,000 living kidney donations in the country, and of them, 1,846 were between 18 and 34, 2,440 were between 35 and 49 years of age, and 1,583 of them were between 50 and 64.
-There were only 120 donations from people over 65 years of age.
+But Zimmerman says that last year, there were about 6,000 living kidney donations in the country, and of them:

 Fortunately, as Zimmerman said, the problem with kidney donors not getting life insurance doesn’t seem to be too significant.